 What’s the difference between the two?
 As the name implies, Core eDiscovery provides basic features like mailbox, site and SharePoint holds, content search to run search queries, ability to export results and duplicate detection.
-Advanced eDiscovery provides several additional features like custodian specification, review sets, tracking of performed jobs, email threading, near duplicate detection and optical character recognition (OCR), which (in my experience) is needed in pretty much every case.
+Advanced eDiscovery provides several additional features like custodian specification, review sets, tracking of performed jobs, email threading, near duplicate detection and optical character recognition (OCR), which is needed in pretty much every case.

 Unless your discovery needs are extremely basic, you’ll need Advanced eDiscovery to manage your discovery workflow.
 The cost for E5 licenses is almost twice as much as the cost for E3 licenses, so keep that in mind.